Breaking down barriers to access

 Access to medicines in the developing world is a complex issue.
 No single company can bridge the access gap.
 But as a responsible company, we are committed to doing our part.

 “Effective drugs are available now, but solving the problem of malaria is much more than just a question of drug availability.
 Malaria-endemic countries are facing a lack of physicians and nurses; the lack of an efficient distribution system and other preventive steps, such as treated bednets against unnecessary infection.
 Governments, health ministries, international organizations and industry all have roles to play in addressing and resolving this challenge.”

 Novartis has a track record of improving access for poor and disadvantaged patients.
-In 2011, our access-to-medicine programs – valued at USD 1.7 billion – reached 89.6 million patients globally.
-Malaria patients represented 94.2% of patients reached through a Novartis access program.
+In 2012, our access-to-medicine programs – valued at more than USD 2 billion – reached more than 101 million patients globally.
+Malaria patients represented 98,5% of patients reached through a Novartis access program.

 Effective antimalarial treatments are available at affordable prices, but merely providing medicines is not enough to fight malaria.
 Only one in three patients currently treated for malaria has access to ACTs.

 Availability of effective antimalarials has increased in countries with a strong public health system, but a larger pool of patients still lack access because they live either in rural areas with scant healthcare infrastructure, or in countries with weak public health systems.

 Improving access to healthcare is a shared goal among companies, governments, international agencies, foundations and nongovernmental organizations.